Billgonzo123/80sGameshowPlayer/README.md

 Note: Memory contains all previously watched episodes which are excluded when genrating random episodes.
 The memory resets automatically when all episodes in a channel have been viewed
+### ***Due to recent bug fixes and added features you may need to clear your memory (see System Control above)
+### *** To keep your memory intact you will need to edit localStorage through Inspector and change the first value of every numbered key to a zero.

 ## [link](https://chriskurz098.github.io/80sGameshowPlayer/)